Perceval-Wilhelm/Perceval-Wilhelm/README.md

-- 🌱  at University of Information Technology - VNUHCM and a Marketing member at Google Developer Student Clubs - UIT
-- 💞️ I’m looking to collaborate on Computer Vision field
 - 📫 You can reach me at my personal email: quocthinh.bui.6339@gmail.com

 ## :octocat: **Hi, I'm Bùi Quốc Thịnh or you can call me @sirrtt**